What is Inbound Marketing? Definition, Examples, Types and Strategies

 Keyword/ search intelligence tools on Google Trends, Twitter Trends, Facebook Trends, etc have allowed bloggers and marketers to tap into news and trending topics for inbound readers and potential customers.
 While more relevant to B2C companies as they enable them to tap into popular culture trends, B2B companies can also search and find trends relevant to their business.

 For example, Google Trends has a special section on industries - where trends are segmented by industry and can be filtered further by geography.
 News trends may last only for a few hours, or if you are lucky, for a few days.
 However, they are known for sending short but large bursts of users to your site through your relevant blogs and content.
 Furthermore, trend topics are a good filter for user intentions.
 The more closely the trend is related to your business, the more relevant the users for customer conversion.
+It is a time-consuming process to manually research and copy data from the Google Trends site.
+For automatic data extraction, you may use the Google Trends API, which significantly reduces the amount of time and effort required to collect large amounts of keyword data.

 Online events such as webinars, workshops, discussion forums, and company update events (for well-known companies) can be a source of high purchase-intent users.
 Inbound webinars focus on helping users get answers to common problems, explain concepts that are hard to explain with only text and without visual aid and presentations, providing product walk-throughs, discussing pressing topics with special guests, etc. Online events may be a source of new users or may help convert existing followers of your brand/ subscribers.
 In order to plan your inbound marketing, the first step will be to short-list the channels, then prioritize the channels and finally, you can start creating content to target each channel in your list.